- Are you quick to get angry?

 Detachment is important in daily life, in the pursuit of ambitions and on the spiritual path.
 It is valuable to everyone, whether pursuing spirituality or material success.

-Suppose you meditate, but thoughts keep coming into your mind.
-You get emotionally involved with your thoughts, follow them, and forget about your meditation and concentration.
-If you could show detachment, it would have been easier to ignore the disturbing thoughts.
-Detachment would have helped you to stay collected and concentrated.
+2) You sit down to meditate, but thoughts keep coming into your mind.
+You get emotionally involved with your thoughts, follow them, and forget about your meditation.
+If you could display some detachment, it would have been easier to ignore the disturbing thoughts.
+Detachment would have helped you stay collected and concentrated.

 Emotional detachment would not necessarily make your life problems-free.
 You will still encounter disturbing circumstances and disturbing people, because this is part of life.
 However, your attitude toward them, your state of mind, and the way you react, would change.